georgesimos/nodejs-starter/README.md

 $ npm run dev # with nodemon live update
 ```

+## Application Structure

+- <b>index.js</b> - The application entry point.
+This file defines our express server and connects it to MongoDB using mongoose.
+It also defines the api routes.
+- <b>config/ </b> - This folder contains configuration for mongoose and Auth middleware.
+- <b>models/</b> - This folder contains the Schema definitions for our Mongoose Models.
+- <b>routes/ </b> - This folder contains the route definitions for our API.

 ## Plugins

 nodejs-starter is currently extended with the following plugins.
 Instructions on how to use them in your own application are linked below.